ozcangul/aspnet-docs/aspnet/data/ef-mvc/read-related-data.rst

 .. literalinclude::  intro/samples/cu/Views/Courses/Index.cshtml
   :language: html
-  :linenos:
   :emphasize-lines: 4,7,15-17,24-26,34-36,43-45

 You've made the following changes to the scaffolded code:

 * Changed the heading from Index to Courses.
-* Added a Number column that shows the CourseID property value.
+* Added a **Number** column that shows the ``CourseID`` property value.
 By default, primary keys aren't scaffolded because normally they are meaningless to end users.
 However, in this case the primary key is meaningful and you want to show it.
-* Added the Department column.
-Notice that for the Department column, the code displays the Name property of the Department entity that's loaded into the Department navigation property:
+* Added the **Department** column.
+Notice that for the **Department** column, the code displays the ``Name`` property of the Department entity that's loaded into the ``Department`` navigation property:

 .. code-block:: html